-/ E-Newsletters/ Hosting a Personal or Corporate Holiday Party?
+/ E-Newsletters/ Hosting a Personal or Corporate Holiday Party

 It’s hard to believe the holidays are upon us once again.
-For some party hosts that means popping the top on a bottle of bubbly or spicing up the eggnog.
+For some party hosts, that means popping the top on a bottle of bubbly or spicing up the eggnog.
 The end of the year is a time to celebrate for many reasons, but what happens when you let your guests get too jolly?
 The party host could find themselves dealing with an unwanted hangover.

 Individuals and employers hosting parties can be held liable in cases where a guest or third party is injured in an accident related to the alcohol consumed at the party.
-Hosts could be held liable for items such as vehicle repair costs, lost time from work, medical bills and even wrongful death.
+Hosts could be held liable for items such as vehicle repair costs, lost time from work, medical bills, and even wrongful death.

 Indiana law specifically states that it is unlawful for a person to provide alcoholic beverages to another person who is intoxicated if the person knows that the other person is intoxicated.
-Further, a person who furnishes an alcoholic beverage to a person is also liable for damages in a civil action if the person furnishing the alcoholic beverage had actual knowledge that the person to whom the alcoholic beverage was furnished was visibly intoxicated at the time the alcoholic beverage was furnished and this is a proximate cause of death, injury or damage to a third party.
+Further, a person who furnishes an alcoholic beverage to a person is also liable for damages in a civil action if the person furnishing the alcoholic beverage had actual knowledge that the person to whom the alcoholic beverage was furnished was visibly intoxicated at the time the alcoholic beverage was furnished and the intoxication is a proximate cause of death, injury, or damage to a third party.